 Cryptographic keys are stored in plaintext form in flash for long term storage and in SDRAM (for active keys) of the controllers in the WiSM module.
 The AES key wrap KEK, AES key wrap MAC keys and the Pre shared key (PSK) are input by the CO in plaintext over a local console connection or in encrypted form when sent over the TLS session.
-The PMK and NSK are input from the RADIUS server encrypted with the AES key wrap protocol.
+The PMK is input from the RADIUS server encrypted with the AES key wrap protocol or via IPSec.
 RSA public keys are output in plaintext in the form of X.509 certificates.

-The LWAPP session key is output wrapped with the AP's RSA key, and the MFP MIC key, 802.11i PTK, and 802.11i GTK are output encrypted with the LWAPP session key.
+The DTLS (CAPWAP) pre-master key is output wrapped with the AP's RSA key, and the MFP MIC key and 802.11i PTK, 802.11i GTK are output encrypted with the DTLS (CAPWAP) encryption key.
 PAC key is output wrapped with the Client's RSA key.
 Asymmetric key establishment (RSA key transport) is used in the creation of session keys during EAP-TLS and EAP-FAST.
 Any keys not explicitly mentioned are not input or output.